sendmarc/assessment/readme.md

 ## Notes

-_Important: this evaluation is purposely developed to be rudamentary, it's in your interest to change the code in `routes/web.php` and `app/TaskFighter.php` to implement best practice in web application development._
+_Important: this evaluation is purposely developed to be rudimentary (this is not how we code at Sendmarc)._

 * The code to pay attention to is in `routes/web.php` and `app/TaskFighter.php`.
-* Going to the root URL in your browser will result in a 404 error.
-Take a look at the routes and you'll see why.
+* We want to see best practice in web application & software development principles.

 ## Rules